technomancy/bussard/doc/laser.md

 ## Control

 In order to fire your laser, it's recommended to bind it in the `ship.controls` table.
-Left Alt is a common choice:
+Left Alt is a common choice.
+Put this in your ship's config file (normally accessible with `ctrl-x`):

     ship.controls["lalt"] = ship.actions.laser